Validated Patterns

 OpenShift Cluster

 Make sure you have the kubeadmin administrator login for the data center cluster.
-Use this or the kubeconfig (export the path) to provide administrator access to your data center cluster.
-It is not required that you have access to the edge (factory) clusters.
-GitOps and DevOps will take care of the edge clusters.
+Use this or the kubeconfig (export the path) to provide administrator access to your data center and factory/edge clusters.

 Configuration changes with GitOps